 For more information on Windows Failover Cluster System Log Events, as always check out the Microsoft Docs.
 This page linked shares information on all levels of FailoverClustering events, including Critical, Error, Warning, and Informational.

-One response to “Using PowerShell to Get Last SQL Failover Time”
+One thought on “Using PowerShell to Get Last SQL Failover Time”